allmiraria/axiomFP/README.md

 > _To generate the SNP_statistics_file_
 >
 * Click show/hide columns
-* Tick AA.meanX, AAvarX, AB.meanX, BB.meanX, and BB.varX, and n_NC
+* Tick AA.meanX, AB.meanX, BB.meanX, and n_NC
 * Click export -> current table and save the file and name it _(for example "SNP_stat")_

 D)